scyhhe/djafka/README.md

 - Display and collect metrics
 - Make polling timeframes configurable
 - Notify when a consumer caught up to the latest offset
+- CI/CD with GH Actions and GH Releases

 ### Proposed Solution